 The myth of normal takes whatever is considered normal for granted and overlooks that it is constructed to a great extent.
 Recognizing this myth frees us from the straight-jacket of societal normality (see, for example, Neurodiversity below).

-I learned – reading Alan Watts’ The Way of Zen – how Zen transcends the common Western mindset and I began practicing Za-Zen and other forms of meditation from other spiritual traditions.
+I learned – reading Alan Watts’ The Way of Zen – how Zen transcends the common Western mindset and long ago I began practicing Za-Zen and other forms of meditation from other spiritual traditions.
 Reading Fritjof Capra’s The Tao of Physics, I became aware of the parallels between quantum physics and Eastern mysticism.
 In a summer course at Naropa Institute (which became Naropa University), I then explored parallels between holistic biology and Zen.
 My focus was on no-thingness in biology and Zen.
 For the Dalai Lama’s 60th birthday celebrations in 1995, I was invited to give a talk on Divergence and Convergence of Life science and Spirituality (published in Holistic Science and Human Values 4: 41-48, 1999).
 The divergence is evident in materialistic science, whereas the convergence can be seen in holistic science that stresses integration and oneness.
 However, even holistic science, relying on thought and language, cannot completely reach mystical experience that is beyond thought and language.

 I learned that language and thought cannot capture reality as it is.
 This means that if Truth is understood as that which is, language and thought cannot convey Truth.
-Therefore, as Hermann Hesse put it in his novel Siddhartha: “Everything that is thought and expressed in words is one-sided, only half the truth: it lacks totality, completeness, unity.”
+Thus, as Hermann Hesse put it in his novel Siddhartha: “Everything that is thought and expressed in words is one-sided, only half the truth: it lacks totality, completeness, unity.”
 Language that expresses thought functions like a map, and, as Korzybski put it, the map is not the territory.
 Therefore: “Whatever you might say something “is”, it is not” (Korzybski).
 Hence, this insight emphasizes the importance of silence (see also This by H. W. L. Poonja (Papaji), who kept reminding us: Be Quiet).

 I learned that language and mathematics (a form of language and logic) can capture, at best, aspects of reality.
 Hence, what they convey are abstractions from reality.
 Abstracting means to select.
 Thus, certain aspects of reality are selected by the process of abstraction.
 Unfortunately, most people, including most scientists, are not sufficiently aware of the process of abstraction and therefore mistake their abstractions (selections) for reality, which means that they mistake a part (an aspect) for the whole.
 They mistake an aspect of Truth for Truth.
 This mistake can have grave and even catastrophic consequences.
 Korzybski referred to them as semantic reactions that can lead to insanity.
 It seems that much of the insanity in the world results from a lack of awareness of abstraction, what Whitehead called the fallacy of misplaced concreteness.